-- demonstrate analytical and conceptual skills. - demonstrate knowledge of the institutions of government and politics at the local, state, and national level. - demonstrate knowledge of historical themes and issues affecting current events. - demonstrate ability to compare and contrast alternative economic and political systems. - demonstrate basic knowledge and values obtained from the political science curriculum needed for responsible and active citizenship participation.
+- demonstrate analytical and conceptual skills. - demonstrate knowledge of the institutions of government and politics at the local, state and national level. - demonstrate knowledge of historical themes and issues affecting current events. - demonstrate ability to compare and contrast alternative economic and political systems. - demonstrate basic knowledge and values obtained from the political science curriculum needed for responsible and active citizenship participation.

-The Associate in Arts in Political Science for Transfer (AA-T) degree may be earned by completing a minimum of 60 units of degree credit coursework, including the major requirements and breadth requirements, with a minimum grade point average of 2.0.
-The AA-T in Political Science has been designed to help students who plan to complete a bachelor's degree in political science at a California State University (CSU) institution.
-However, students are guaranteed admission to a CSU institution, but not to a particular campus or major.
+The Associate in Arts in Political Science for Transfer (AA-T) degree may be earned by completing a minimum of 60 semester units of CSU transferrable coursework, including the major requirements and CSU or IGETC GE-breadth requirements, with a minimum overall grade point average (GPA) of 2.0.
+Students must complete all courses required for the major with a minimum grade of C. The AA-T in Political Science provides students with a broad program of study designed to promote student understanding of government, public administration, law, public policy, and public relations.
+It is designed to help students who plan to complete a bachelor's degree in political science at a University of California (UC) or California State University (CSU) institution and/or accredited four-year private university.

-campas of major.

 Required core course (3 units):

 3 units POLSC-125 Government of the United States

-Plus 9 ur nits from List A:

-3 units POLSC-130 Introduction to Comparative Government and Politics

-3 units POLSC-140 Introduction to International Relations

-3 units SOCIO-234 Introduction to Statistics in the Social Sciences
+3 units POLSC-130 Introduction to Comparative Government and Politics 3 units POLSC-140 Introduction to International Relations 3 units SOCIO-234 Introduction to Statistics in the Social Sciences

-Plus 6 units from List B:
+Plus, units from List B:

 3 units SOCIO-220 Introduction to Sociology

 3 units SOCIO-221 Social Problems

-3 units SOCIO-250 Critical Thinking About Social and Cultural Issues
+3 units SOCIO-250 Critical Thinking about Social and Cultural Issues

 3 units SOCSC-140 Contemporary Women

 3 units SOCSC-121 Contemporary Men

 3 units HIST-120 History of the United States (Colonial - 1865)

 3 units HIST-121 History of the United States (1865 - Present)

-History of California
+3 units HIST-124 History of California